 Shared Ownership vs. Help to Buy: which one’s right for you?July 31, 2019 | Laura Whittle

-If you’re struggling to buy a home on the open market there are a few government schemes out there that can help you get a foot on the ladder, whether you’re a first-time buyer, a growing family or just ready for a new chapter in life.
+If you’re struggling to buy a home on the open market, there are a few government schemes in England & Wales that can help you get a foot on the ladder, whether you’re a first-time buyer, a growing family or just ready for a new chapter in life.

 How does each scheme work?

-Shared Ownership: With Shared Ownership, you buy between 25% and 75% of the full property value based on what you can afford.
+Shared Ownership: With Shared Ownership, you buy between 25% and 75% of the full property value based on what you can afford (referred to as a stake or share.
 You will pay a mortgage on the share you own, and subsidised rent to a housing association for the part you don’t own (this is worked out at 2.75% of the remaining share).

 Find out more about Shared Ownership.

-Help to Buy: With the Help to Buy: Equity Loan, the Government lends you up to 20% of the cost of your newly built home, so you only need a 75% mortgage and 5% deposit to make up the rest.
+Help to Buy: With the Help to Buy: Equity Loan, the Government lends you up to 20% (or up to 40% in London/Greater London) of the cost of your newly built home, so you only need a 75% mortgage and 5% deposit to make up the rest.
+Help to buy does, however, have a eligibility criteria that you will need to pass before you get a decision!

-Find out more about the Help to Buy: Equity Loan scheme.
+Find out the facts about the Help to Buy: Equity Loan scheme.

 Which scheme is best for me?